abhiTronix/vidgear/README.md

   <p><i>We're happy to meet new contributors💗</i></p><br>
 </div>

-We welcome your contributions to help us improve and extend this project.
-If you want to get involved with VidGear development, checkout the **[Contribution Guidelines ▶️][contribute]**
+> We welcome your contributions to help us improve and extend this project.
+If you want to get involved with VidGear development, checkout the **[Contribution Guidelines ➶][contribute]**

 We're offering support for VidGear on [**Gitter Community Channel**](https://gitter.im/vidgear/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).
 Come and join the conversation over there!